 What will be expected of you?

 This course follows a blended learning environment.
-The first four weeks of the course features collaborative learning at a distance.
-Penn State students will spend those four weeks engaged in problem solving activities via an online presence.
-They will also partner with ITC students and interact online.
+The first two weeks of the course feature collaborative learning at a distance.
+Penn State students will spend those weeks engaged in problem-solving activities via an online presence.
 The next two weeks feature Penn State students traveling to Enschede, Netherlands to spend time in an immersive environment collaborating with ITC students.
-Also included during this week will be travels to national mapping agencies of Netherlands, Germany, and Switzerland.
+The first week will be spent traveling to national mapping agencies of the EU.
+The second week will be spent collaborating with graduate students at ITC.
 Following this two-week travel abroad, Penn State students will return to their respective homes and further develop the capstone deliverable in both written and video format.

 At the successful completion of this course, you should be able to:

-- synchronously and asynchronously collaborate with peers to provide feedback and listen to critiques; and
+- synchronously and asynchronously collaborate with peers to provide feedback and listen to critiques

 - formally present a solution to a large-scale geospatial problem